Presentations features

 The Become an Author feature allows an Administrator to take ownership of a Presentation by assigning author permissions to themselves.
 This action enables the Administrator to directly manage and edit the Presentation content, rather than only administering access or settings.

-The option is available from the Presentation interface and can also be accessed through the context menu in the Presentations grid, ensuring flexibility in how ownership is assumed.
+The option is available from the Presentations interface and can be accessed through:

 Once the Administrator becomes an author, they gain full authoring capabilities for the selected Presentation, including content modification and collaboration management.
 This is particularly useful when a Presentation requires maintenance, updates, or reassignment, and no active author is available.